agda/agda/doc/user-manual/getting-started/installation.rst

 ..
 NOTE::

-  Actually it is not necessary to register the Agda libraries, but doing so forces Cabal to install the same version of `ieee754
+  Actually it is not necessary to register the Agda library, but doing so forces Cabal to install the same version of `ieee754
   <http://hackage.haskell.org/package/ieee754>`_ as used by Agda.